adamjarling/daredevil-pedals-netlify-cms/src/pages/pedals/silver-solo-boost.md

 Most notably heard on the first Sabbath album, Clapton’s Bluesbreakers, T.Rex, and Queen albums, this is a secret weapon of great tone.
 The Silver Solo interacts with your guitar best when used first in the pedal chain.
 True bypass with a 9V DC jack.

 "I swear by this pedal... kicks the shit out of any Rangemaster I've had.
 Now I gotta get another one!
 I keep pulling it out of my board at Conan to use outside the show."  - Jimmy Vivino (Fab Faux, Conan Show)

+"Finally got it!
+Thanks for the holiday season hook-up Johnny.
+My first Daredevil and pedal and having fun with it- wanted to try out a Dallas Rangemaster style treble booster and this was the one.
+It rocks!"  - Jamie K